Interaction Replica: Tracking Human-Object Interaction and Scene Changes From Human Motion

-\textbf{Visual localization:} Visual localization algorithms aim to estimate the pose of a camera in a known environment.
-Current state-of-the-art approaches for accurate camera pose estimation are based on 2D-3D matches between pixels in the camera image and 3D scene points.
-These 2D-3D matches are either estimated based on matching local features~\cite{sarlin2019coarse,Sattler2017PAMI,Schoenberger2018CVPR,Irschara09CVPR,Li2012ECCV,Lynen2020IJRR} or by regressing a 3D point coordinate for each pixel~\cite{Shotton2013CVPR,brachmann2020ARXIV,Brachmann2018CVPR,Cavallari2019TPAMI,dong2021robust}\footnote{We refer the interested reader to~\cite{Brachmann2021ICCV} for a discussion and comparison of both types of approaches.}.
-A recent line of work focuses on (benchmarking) the robustness of localization algorithms in changing scenes~\cite{Toft2020TPAMI,wald2020beyond,Jafarzadeh2021ICCV,dong2021robust}, \ie, to illumination, weather, and seasonal changes as well as to changes caused by human actions (rearranging furniture, \etc).
-These approaches assume that a large-enough part of the scene remains static and is observed by the camera to facilitate pose estimation.
-The second assumption is violated in our scenario and we use IMU-based human pose tracking to bridge gaps where visual localization fails.
-We use a state-of-the-art localization pipeline~\cite{sarlin2019coarse,sarlin2020superglue}.
-For convenience, we use the same technique for object pose estimation.
-Using a dedicated object pose estimation algorithm such as~\cite{labbe2020cosypose,Yang2021CVPR,Wang2021CVPR,Shi2021CVPR} should further improve performance.
-Note that the main contribution of HOPS, \ie, jointly reasoning about human and object poses, is not tied to any particular localization algorithm.
+\PAR{Visual localization.} Visual localization aims to estimate the pose of a camera in a known environment.
+Current state-of-the-art approaches are based on 2D--3D matches between pixels in the camera image and 3D scene points.
+These 2D--3D matches are either estimated based on local features~\cite{sarlin2019coarse,Sattler2017PAMI,Schoenberger2018CVPR,Irschara09CVPR,Li2012ECCV,Lynen2020IJRR} or by regressing a 3D point coordinate for each pixel~\cite{Shotton2013CVPR,brachmann2020ARXIV,Brachmann2018CVPR,Cavallari2019TPAMI,dong2021robust}\footnote{We refer the interested reader to~\cite{Brachmann2021ICCV} for a discussion and comparison of both types of approaches.}.
+A recent line of works focuses on the robustness of localization algorithms~\cite{Toft2020TPAMI,wald2020beyond,Jafarzadeh2021ICCV,dong2021robust}, \eg, to illumination, weather, and seasonal changes, as well as to changes caused by human actions (rearranging furniture, \etc).
+These approaches assume that a large enough part of the scene remains static and is observed by the camera to facilitate pose estimation.
+The second assumption is violated in our scenario and we use IMU-based human pose tracking to bridge gaps where visual localization algorithms will most likely fail.
+As in~\cite{guzov2021human}, for the head-mounted camera localization, we use a state-of-the-art localization pipeline~\cite{sarlin2019coarse,sarlin2020superglue}.
+Similar to the idea of visual-inertial approaches, \eg ~\cite{Lynen2015RSS,Jones2011IJRR, ORBSLAM3_TRO}, we use data from the IMU sensor to stabilize the predicted camera trajectory during periods of low scene visibility or when a lot a scene changes are happening.
+Note that our main contribution, \ie, jointly reasoning about human and object pose, is not tied to any particular localization algorithm.